Embracing Native Plants: A Gardening Trend That’s Here To Stay

 In the ever-evolving world of gardening, trends come and go like seasons.
 However, one trend that continues to gain momentum and importance is the choice of embracing native plants.
 As we move towards a more sustainable and environmentally conscious future, gardeners across the United States are turning to native species to enhance their outdoor spaces.
-In this article, we’ll delve into why planting native is not just a trend, but a vital practice for gardeners in 2024.
+In this article, we’ll delve into why planting native is not just a trend, but a vital practice for gardeners.

 Let’s explore the benefits: